johnson-singh-software/FirstPersonProject/README.md

 - Sprint
 - Climbing

-NPC Crowd mechanics (using Unity's Nagivation and Pathfinding):
+NPC Crowd mechanics (using Unity's Navigation and Pathfinding):
-- NavMesh Agent's ("NPCs") nagivate their way to a random destination object within a certain radius
+- NavMesh Agent's ("NPCs") navigate their way to a random destination object within a certain radius
   - NPCs have a small probability of waiting at destination object, before moving on to new destination

 3D Modelling